VolReport - Everything Josh Heupel said on the SEC Coaches Teleconference

 Opening statement

-"I thought they've been really good out on the perimeter.
-They played extremely hard.
-For the most part, we played with good fundamentals.
-There were a couple of holding calls last week...I thought they've been really good out there.
-We're going to continue to need that as we good.
-We see that as an extension of our run game.
-In route running, they've been pretty solid.
-At the end of the day there's some things that we need to clean up as quarterbacks and wide receivers, but we're certainly capable of it.
-We've seen this group of guys do it at a really high level.
-There's only one that's gotten a good amount of playing time is Dont'e (Thornton) who we had seen play in games before we kicked off the season.
-A few dropped balls last week and we've got to clean that up, but we believe in these guys and know they're capable of that, too.
-We've just got to settle in.
-You know, last week, early in the football game, didn't think we were settled into the game very well and that will be big on the road in this environment against this type of opponent."
+"Good competitiveness.
+They've been physical, there's been strain, so I like all of that.
+We've got to continue to take ownership of the things that we can control, in particular on the offensive side of the ball.
+You look at just the penalties from a week ago and even some of the previous week, the efficiency, how we've hurt ourselves.
+You can't do that in college football and put yourself in a position the way you need to, to help your football team win a football game.
+We continue to work on that.
+We pinpoint those things and point them out every day and place importance on them.
+At the end of the day, a week ago I thought we let one play effect the next a little bit and as a competitor you can't do that.
+That'll be show up and be important in this football game, too."

-MORE FROM VOLREPORT: Key takeaways: Vols hold players-only meeting ahead of Florida game
+MORE FROM VOLREPORT: Key takeaways: Vols' run game looks to regroup after Florida performance

-On how Ollie Lane and Dayne Davis have handled the center position in absence of Cooper Mays

-"Feel really good about what Ollie and Dayne have done, the rotation that we've had there."

 –––––